Fake Docker Daemon

 |---|---|

-pkg/dind/dind.go | Fake Docker API server, route dispatch, image pull |
+pkg/dind/dind.go | Fake Docker API server, route dispatch, image pull, cache-mirror on pull |

 pkg/dind/dind_test.go | Tests for health and image endpoints |